 Popular types of bank transfer include:

-• Wire transfers for making and receiving large payments.
+- Wire transfers for making and receiving large payments

-• ACH (Automated Clearing House) transactions for automatic bill payments, online money transfers, and direct deposits.
+- ACH (Automated Clearing House) transactions for automatic bill payments, online money transfers, and direct deposits

-• Card-based EFTs, which use debit and credit cards to move funds from a business bank account to make purchases or settle bills.
+- Card-based EFTs, which use debit and credit cards to move funds from a business bank account to make purchases or settle bills

-• E-checks for making or receiving payments from a checking account.
+- E-checks for making or receiving payments from a checking account

-If you do business internationally, bank transfers can be a simple – if not the speediest – way of accepting cross-border payments.
+If you do business internationally, bank transfers can be a simple and speedy way of accepting cross-border payments.
 While the US mainly uses International ACH Transactions, SEPA (Single Euro Payments Area) is common throughout Europe: so, if you’re looking to accept payments from customers based overseas, we suggest brushing up on our guide to cross-border ecommerce first.
-Alternatively, to learn more about how to accept bank transfers for your business – and add EFTs such as ACH payments to your payment flow – get in touch with Checkout.com’s team of payment experts today.

 Remittances